OrchardCMS/OrchardDoc/Documentation/Orchard-1-10.Release-Notes.markdown

 What file to download?
 ----------------------

-If you just want to use Orchard and don't care about the source code, Orchard.Web.1.10.zip is what you want to use, preferably through the WebPI instructions.
+If you just want to use Orchard and don't care about the source code, Orchard.Web.zip is what you want to use, preferably through the WebPI instructions.
 Do not attempt to build the WebPI version in VS. Use the full source if you want to use VS.